New York Crystal Palace

-New York Crystal Palace was an exhibition building constructed for the Exhibition of the Industry of All Nations in New York City in 1853, which was under the presidency of the mayor Jacob Aaron Westervelt.
+The New York Crystal Palace was an exhibition building constructed for the Exhibition of the Industry of All Nations in New York City in 1853, which was under the presidency of the mayor Jacob Aaron Westervelt.
 The building stood on a site behind the Croton Distributing Reservoir in what is now Bryant Park.
 It was destroyed by fire on October 5, 1858.

 Use in the exhibition

 New York City's 1853 Exhibition was held on a site behind the Croton Distributing Reservoir, between Fifth and Sixth Avenues on 42nd Street, in what is today Bryant Park in the borough of Manhattan.
-The New York Crystal Palace was designed by Georg Carstensen and German architect Charles Gildemeister, and was directly inspired by The Crystal Palace built in London's Hyde Park to house The Great Exhibition of 1851.
+The New York Crystal Palace was designed by Georg Carstensen and German architect Charles Gildemeister, and was directly inspired by The Crystal Palace built in London's Hyde Park to house the Great Exhibition of 1851.
 The New York Crystal Palace had the shape of a Greek cross, and was crowned by a dome 100 ft in diameter.
 Like the Crystal Palace of London, it was constructed from iron and glass.
 Construction was handled by engineer Christian Edward Detmold.
-Horatio Allen was the consulting engineer, and Edmund Cobb Hurry (1807-1875) was the consulting architect.
+Horatio Allen was the consulting engineer, and Edmund Cobb Hurry (1807–1875) was the consulting architect.